HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/gun_case.md

 # Location & Spawning

-Five Gun Cases spawn in the [Armory](/buildings/armory) in various locations around the structure, and one in the [Sea Traffic Control](/buildings/sea_traffic_control) building.
+Five Gun Cases spawn in the [Armory](/buildings/armory) in various locations around the structure.

 # Loot & More